There are 1,265 spaces in three parking lots. Pay parking is in effect at the Anacortes Terminal, and spots can't be reserved in advance.

 - RV’s (unoccupied, up to 24 hrs. stalls 105-112) - $20.00

-There is a lower lot to the right of the toll booths, closer to the terminal which provides parking for disabled customers as well as others, and the newly expanded parking area up a hill and to the left of the terminal.
+There is a lower lot to the right of the toll booths, closer to the terminal, which provides parking for disabled customers as well as others, and the expanded parking area up the hill and to the left of the terminal.

 Park & Pay for up to three weeks on location at one of our six conveniently located electronic pay boxes with cash or credit card.
+Parking spots cannot be reserved in advance.
 To remotely add time call Call To Park at 1-877-647-4707.
 You will need to know your Stall #, Station #124939 and your license number.
 Contact 206-729-0241 for additional parking information.
 For weekend service between 8AM and 6PM please contact 360-239-7397

 Monthly parking permits sold by calendar month only.
 Customers wishing to purchase a monthly or seasonal permit may call Diamond Parking Services at 1-800-828-4197.
 You may also purchase your permit online at: Diamond Parking.
 Please order your monthly permit by the 15th of the prior month to ensure timely receipt of your permit.